- This event has passed.

 About Kathryn Heyman

-Kathryn Heyman is a novelist, essayist and scriptwriter.
-Her memoir, Fury, appeared in May 2021.
-Her sixth novel, Storm and Grace, was published in 2017.
+Kathryn Heyman’s acclaimed memoir, Fury, appeared in May 2021.
+Her novels include Storm and Grace, was published in 2017.
 Her first novel, The Breaking, was shortlisted for the Stakis Award for the Scottish Writer of the Year and longlisted for the Orange Prize.
 Her other awards include an Arts Council of England Writers Award, the Wingate and the Southern Arts Awards, and nominations for the Edinburgh Fringe Critics’ Awards, the Kibble Prize, and the West Australian Premier’s Book Awards.
 Reviewers have compared her work to that of Cormac McCarthy, Kate Grenville, Angela Carter, Peter Carey, William Golding and Joseph Conrad.